shrutirandive/ML-Iris-Dataset/README.md

 - **Regression**: if the desired output consists of one or more continuous variables, then the task is called regression.
 An example of a regression problem would be the prediction of the length of a salmon as a function of its age and weight.

-Before we start, we need to clear some ML notations:
+Before we start, we need to clear some ML terminologies:

+- **Each row is an observation (also known as: sample, example, instance, record)**

+- **Each column is a feature (also known as: predictor, attribute, independent variable, input, regressor, covariate)**

-- **Attributes**-->An attribute is a property of an instance that may be used to determine its classification.
+**Attributes**-->An attribute is a property of an instance that may be used to determine its classification.
 In the following dataset, the attributes are the **petal and sepal length and width**.
 It is also known as **Features**.

+- **Each value we are predicting is the response (also known as: target, outcome, label, dependent variable)**

-- **Target variable**---> the variable that is or should be the output.
+**Target variable**---> the variable that is or should be the output.
 Here the target variables are the **3 flower species**

 Now the given problem is a classification problem..
 Thus we will be using the classification algorithms to build a model.